opentok/opentok-react-native-samples/ScreenSharing/README.md

 The App.js file includes all of the code that uses the OpenTok React Native SDK.

-The app uses a `shareScreen` state property to track whether to publish a screen-sharing stream or a camera (non-sharing stream).
-The `shareScreen` when the user clicking the
+The app uses a Boolean `shareScreen` state property to track whether to publish a screen-sharing stream or a camera (non-sharing stream).
+When the user clicks the "Toggle screen sharing" button, the state changes.

 The `OTPublisher` component includes an `properties` object.
 The `videoSource` property of this object is set (based on the `shareScreen` state property).
 This determines whether the publisher publishes a screen-sharing or camera-based stream: